 Visiting Auschwitz-Birkenau with a Guide

 Guided tours of Auschwitz-Birkenau last approximately 3.5 hours.
 Multiple tours are offered per day in Polish, English, Italian, Czech, German, French, and Slovak.
-The first English guided tour is offered at 9:30 am.
+On the official website, these are referred to as a General Tour.

-You can book your tickets in advance on the official Auschwitz website (preferred method!!) or when you arrive at the main entrance (if you like waiting in line with the risk that all of the tours are booked).
+You can book your tickets in advance on the official Auschwitz website (preferred method!!) or when you arrive at the main entrance (but you will most likely wait in line with the risk that all of the tours are booked).

-A guided tour costs 50 PLN per person and covers your educator (tour guide) and audio guide.
+A guided tour costs 90 PLN per person (in English) and covers your educator (tour guide) and audio guide.